denironyx/devPython/python-crash-course/chapter9/README.md

 #### Working with Classes and Instances
 You can use classes to represent many real-world situations.
 Once you write a class, you'll spend most of your time working with instances created from that class.
 One of the first tasks you'll want to do is modify the attributes associated with a particular instance.
 You can modify the attributes of an instance directly or write methods that update attributes in specific ways.

+#### Incrementing an Attribute’s Value Through a Method
+Sometimes you’ll want to increment an attribute’s value by a certain amount rather than set an entirely new value.
+Say we buy a used car and put 100 miles on it between the time we buy it and the time we register it.
+Here’s a method that allows us to pass this incremental amount and add that value to the odometer reading: